 Bus #200 to Antibes and Cannes may be a bargain at just 1,50€, but between the traffic and all the stops along the route, the trip takes 2 to 3 times as long as the train.
 Especially if you’re going from Nice to Cannes, I recommend spending a couple of extra euros to take the train and saving a lot of time.

-Route: Bus #200 leaves from the main bus hub off Place Massena (bottom center of map), and then goes down the Promenade des Anglais, passing by the Cap 3000 Shopping Center, Saint Laurent du Var, Cagnes-sur-mer, Villeneuve Loubet, Antibes, Vallauris, Golfe Juan/Juan les Pins, and finally Cannes, finishing at the Port.
+Bus #200 leaves from the rue Verdun/Albert 1ere bus stop, which is between the Meridian Hotel and the start of the Promenade du Paillon gardens.
+The bus goes down the Promenade des Anglais, passing by the Cap 3000 Shopping Center, Saint Laurent du Var, Cagnes-sur-mer, Villeneuve Loubet, Antibes, Vallauris, Golfe Juan/Juan les Pins, and finally Cannes, finishing at the Port.

 - Back up to Main Bus Page: Everything you need to know about taking the Bus in Nice